-The reason dental assistant courses cover a variety of topics is to give students a well-rounded education in dental assisting.
-Since much of being a dental assistant is working with people and helping to run a business, courses in business and human relations are just as important as courses in dental morphology.
+Since much of being a dental assistant involves working with people and helping to run a business, courses in business and human relations are just as important as courses in dental morphology.
 Employers value dental assistants who can both manage a front office and assist during procedures.

-Although dental assistant courses vary between the different schools, the courses described below are likely to be a part of your dental assisting education.
+Although dental assistant courses vary between schools, the courses described below are included in most dental assistant programs.

 Dental Assistant Course Subjects